Now (streaming service): Now TV

 Now TV was unveiled by Sky UK in March 2012, and designed for people who have no existing pay TV subscription.
 Its official launch was on 17 July 2012, initially providing films, putting it in competition with Lovefilm and Netflix.

 The Now TV service was later extended to other territories covered by the Sky Group.
 In 2014 a similar internet service called "Sky Online" was launched by Sky Deutschland in Germany and Austria, and by Sky Italia in Italy in 2015.
 In 2016, Sky Online in Germany and Austria was revamped as "Sky Ticket" and structured the same as Now TV in the UK, and was rebranded in Italy under the original British name of Now TV.
 On 26 April 2017, Now TV launched in Ireland.
 On 11 September 2017, the service launched as simply "Sky" in Spain, the first Sky-branded product in that country.
 In March 2019, Sky X launched in Austria, making use of a blend of Now TV and Sky Q elements, and replaced Sky Ticket, as an offering between Sky Ticket and the full TV service Sky Q. On 1 September 2020, Sky stopped offering the product in Spain.

 In Summer 2016, Sky UK extended the brand to telecommunication services by launching contract-free budget broadband internet in the UK, initially named Now TV Combo, and from early 2018 branded as Now Broadband.

 In early 2021, Now TV rebranded as NOW.

 In Summer 2022, Sky Ticket rebranded to WOW.

+Italy

+Sky Italia launched the service in Italy as Sky Online in 2015.
+It was rebranded as Now TV in 2016 and later as NOW.
+In August 2023, NOW became the title sponsor of Serie C under a two-season agreement covering the 2023-24 and 2024-25 seasons.
+During the same period, Serie C matches were streamed live on NOW as part of Sky Italia's broadcasting-rights package.